CompBench: Benchmarking Complex Instruction-guided Image Editing: Introduction

 \section{Introduction}

 Recent advances in instruction-guided image editing have pursued user-friendly and efficient manipulation of visual content.
 While such systems aim to simplify complex editing workflows, real-world applications often demand intricate instructions including spatial relationships, appearance details, and implicit reasoning.
 This necessitates the development of models with comprehensive capabilities in visual grounding, contextual understanding, and complex reasoning, thereby presenting substantial challenges to existing methodologies.
-However, as demonstrated in Figure~\ref{fig:bad_cases}, existing instruction-guided image editing benchmarks, \textit{e.g.}, Emu Edit~\cite{emu-edit}, MagicBrush~\cite{magic-brush}, and ReasonEdit~\cite{smartedit}, exhibit critical limitations in assessing these essential capabilities, primarily in three aspects:
+However, as demonstrated in Figure~\ref{fig:bad_cases}, existing instruction-guided image editing benchmarks~\citep{sheynin2024emu, zhang2023magicbrush, huang2024smartedit} exhibit critical limitations in assessing these essential capabilities, primarily in three aspects:

-\textbf{Lack of Scene Complexity.}~A key limitation of existing benchmarks is their insufficient scene complexity, which hampers the representation of the intricate visual structures inherent in real-world images.
-This limitation primarily stems from two factors: the prevalent use of synthetic images and the selective inclusion of oversimplified real images.

-The first issue arises from the widespread use of text-to-image generation models, such as Stable Diffusion~\cite{stable-diffusion}, in previous benchmark construction~\cite{any-edit, i2ebench}.
-Although convenient, the resulting synthetic scenes typically exhibit sparse spatial layouts, limited foreground object diversity, minimal occlusions, and overly simplified textures and lighting conditions.

-Such artificial compositions lack the dense object interactions, natural clutter, and photorealistic qualities essential for evaluating practical editing capabilities.

-Even when incorporating real images from datasets, such as COCO~\cite{COCO}, current benchmarks often present oversimplified scenarios.
-Although more realistic than synthetic counterparts, these images frequently exhibit elementary compositions that are insufficient for evaluating models on complex spatial relationships and interactions among multiple objects.
+\paragraph{Lack of Scene Complexity.} A key limitation of current benchmarks is their insufficient scene complexity, which hampers the representation of intricate visual structures inherent in real-world images.
+Specifically, recent benchmark constructions~\citep{yu2025anyedit, ma2024i2ebench} predominantly source their images from general-purpose datasets, such as MS COCO~\citep{lin2014microsoft}.
+While these benchmarks utilize real images, they often present oversimplified, object-centric scenarios with elementary compositions.
+These scenes typically feature sparse spatial layouts, limited foreground object diversity, and minimal occlusions, lacking the dense object interactions and natural clutter essential for evaluating practical editing capabilities.
+Consequently, they remain insufficient for comprehensively evaluating models on complex spatial relationships and interactions among multiple objects.

+This problem is further exacerbated by benchmark design choices, wherein creators often deliberately exclude highly complex scenes featuring heavy occlusions, intricate details, or dynamic elements due to the challenges they pose for ground truth construction.
+While this practice facilitates more controllable evaluation, it creates a concerning discrepancy between benchmark performance and real-world applicability.